Eating Disorders in Tertiary Education

 EDTC Collaborative Network

-The EDTC Collaborative Network is a multidisciplinary group of academics, educators, and lived experience experts that advised NEDC on the development of the Eating Disorder Identification Learning Modules.
-NEDC will continue working with the network throughout the initiative.
+The EDTE Collaborative Network is a multidisciplinary group of academics, educators, and lived experience experts that advises NEDC on the development and dissemination of the Eating Disorder Identification Learning Packages.
+The Network also provides ongoing advice on the relevance and usefulness of initiatives for disciplines and educators across the broader EDTE initiative.

 Dr Emma Spiel